User Interface

 Note: There are many supported formats but common ones include GeoTIFF, JPG2000, and MrSID.

-As illustrated in Figure 1.20, this is a 514 x 515 pixel image with projection metadata.
+Figure 1.20, this is a 514 x 515 pixel image with projection metadata.
 While the projected coordinate system is not named in the metadata, the geographic coordinate system (datum) on which the projection is based, is NAD27.

 Figure 1.20 Geospatial Canvas Configuration dialog for sample model